-With unit 404 you can set any basic rotation.
+Unit 404 is used to set any basic rotation.
 Use this unit primarily to reset basic rotations that you have specified through probing functions.

 Special functions main group

 The following varied functions are available in the special functions main group: